ivanmanan/jumblexplore/README.md

 * Nice to have: implement email client
 * React.js build distribution should be used and server.js should be deploying the build
+* Make sure username is NOT case sensitive - e.g. "ivan" and "Ivan" are same usernames
+* If entry gets deleted from database, then sessionStorage cache must be cleared immediately, otherwise this will cause bugs To replicate: Create account "ivan", then delete the "ivan" account from the database, and refresh the browser - "ivan" will still exist.
+Maybe I need another authorization

 ### Current Database
 See [current database implementation](https://github.com/ivanmanan/Travel-Share/blob/master/sql/database.txt).